 The LXiA Spark Animation Grant, sponsored by NETFLIX, is a program that supports emerging and independent Latinx animation filmmakers and artists towards the production of an independent animated short film.
 The goal of the program is to uplift the presence of Latinx animation filmmakers, drawing attention to their individually unique ideas and perspectives as well as elevating the creativity and talent that the Latinx community at large has to offer to the animation industry.

 LXiA would like to thank and acknowledge the support and partnership of NETFLIX.
-Their generous support has helped make this grant program possible, and we are excited to see the impact of this program among the Latinx animation community.
+Their generous support has helped make this grant possible, and we are honored that they have committed to expanding the grant program for 2023.
+We are excited to see the impact of this program among the Latinx animation community.

-The 2022 LXiA Spark Animation Grant program will award two visionary animation filmmakers with a grant in the amount of $10,000 each.
-Grant fellows will be paired with an industry mentor, who will offer their advice, experience, and guidance through the production of their short film.
+The 2023 LXiA Spark Animation Grant program will award three (3) visionary animation filmmakers with a grant in the amount of $20,000 each.
+Grant fellows will be paired with a Producer/Mentor who will produce, guide, and offer their expertise throughout the production of the short film.
+Grant fellows will also be paired with a Mentor from Netflix, who will offer their advice, experience, and feedback through the production of their short film.
 Fellows will also be supported via a series of workshops tailored to support them through the various stages of short film production.
-Completed short films will screen as part of Animation Day at LALIFF 2023.
+Completed short films will screen as part of Animation Day at LALIFF 2024.

 The LXiA Spark Animation Grant will be awarded to individual Latinx filmmakers living and working in the United States.
 As the purpose of the grant is to help support a singular, complete short film, the grant will not be available to students or for commercial projects (including music videos, TV show pitches, or web series).

 Extended Deadline - Submissions will close Tuesday, February 7th, 2023 at 11:59PST.